hernantomassini/store-helper/README.md

 # store-helper
-A simple application that will help you make sales by working like a barcode scanner, keep track of your stocks and more!
+A simple application that will help you with your store:

+-> By acting as a barcode scanner.
+-> Providing a stock control system.
+-> Receiving alerts when your stock passes a low minimum.

+And more!
+(WIP)